muellners/finocial/whitepaper.md

 Even the asset belongs to bank , customer has to pay huge bank charges/interest rates.

 ## Ref
+TBA
+TBD

 ## Digital Money Tracking

 ## How Finocial Can Help

 ## Key Differences

+## Decentralised model for screening a loan proposal.